 The hidden benefit from the incorporated logins is that you can access your user's social behavior.
 What's more, you can extract insights to better analyze your customer base.
 The combined website and social media analytics will provide your company with more profound levels of information on how your marketing strategies are working.

 Make social media content accessible from the website

 People are addicted to social media content, not the platform itself.
 Therefore, if you bring that content to your website, you will provide your users with additional motivation to stay on your website.

 You can use social media feed aggregators to automatically display your social media pages' content on your website.
 The content will be automatically updated on your website once you update it on social media.

 Also, you can bring the user-generated content of your customers, which will serve as an additional engagement element for staying longer at the website.
 For example, you can create a branded hashtag feed, where the social media content of your customers will be displayed.
 When your customers post something on social media using your branded hashtag, their publications automatically appear on the feed.

 Do not limit your imagination with the above strategies

 The above options for social media integration are the ones that are widely used by companies worldwide and proved to have effective results.
-However, especially in the era of rapid technological developments, your business thinking might lead you to new ways of linking your social media accounts to your website.
+In the era of rapid technological developments, your business strategies might lead you to new ways of linking your social media accounts to your website.
 Therefore, take the above steps as a base, but do not limit your ideas within them.

 Softr is an easy-to-use no-code platform that turns Airtable bases into powerful web apps and client portals.
 Softr offers a way for you to authenticate your end-users, control access to your content and data based on conditional rules like roles, logged-in status, subscription plans etc. If you're using Airtable as a product catalog you can use a Softr template to build your e-commerce website.
 Or maybe you'd like to build a custom website for your travel journal, there's a template for that too!